cssu/cssu.ca-old/README.md

 jekyll serve -w
 ```

-_NOTE: Changes to the `config.yml` will not be instantly applies; you'll need to restart the server._
+_NOTE: Changes to `config.yml` will not be instantly applies; you'll need to restart the server._

 Use the `draft` branch to make any updates to the website.
 Whenever you want to publish your changes to the website, merge `draft` into `master` and then deploy: